contentauth/c2pa-python/docs/native-resources-management.md

 The call is passed as a lambda because the helper supplies the handle and, on success, replaces it via `_swap_handle()`.

 The helper exists because a null return can be ambiguous.
-The native function validates the borrowed pointer first, then takes ownership, then does the work, so a null result can mean either "rejected your pointer, never took it" or "took your pointer, then failed".
+The native function validates the borrowed pointer first, then takes ownership, then does the work, so a null result can mean either "rejected the pointer, never took it" or "took the pointer, then failed".
 The native error message is what tells them apart:

 | Native error | Who owns the handle | What the helper does |
 | --- | --- | --- |